Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-modified the main menu scene and the scenesmanager created the new scene for the pregame unlocks started setting up the UI pregame scene shows the 4 characters
+modified the main menu scene and the scenesmanager created the new scene for the pregame unlocks started setting up the UI

+WEEK second week of oct
+pregame scene shows the 4 characters the selected character spawns as player pressing the R 3 times reloads the game setup party members instantiated to their related spawnpoint cleaned up the GameManager